alexandernicholson/super-obj-soaker/README.md

 - `--region`: AWS region *(Default: us-east-1)*
 - `--log-level`: Set the logging level (`DEBUG`, `INFO`, `WARNING`, `ERROR`) *(Default: INFO)*
 - `--endpoint-url`: Custom S3 endpoint URL
+- `--include`: Pattern to include files (can be used multiple times)
+- `--exclude`: Pattern to exclude files (can be used multiple times)

 ### Examples